Man Analyzing Chart on Computer

 We mention products and services that we think can be helpful for our users.
 Some or all of them may be from partners who compensate us.
 This can influence which topics we choose and how products are presented on the page, but it does not affect our opinions or conclusions.

-Here's everything you need to know about investing at market tops, and why you shouldn't fear investing at all-time highs.
+Here's everything you need to know about market tops, and why you shouldn't fear investing at all-time highs.

 The data and concepts in this article pertain to investing in the S&P 500 index, not individual stocks.